jingqi-liu06/spinekey/README.md

 # SpineKey: Spine Vertebra Detection and Keypoint Analysis System

+## This Repository is still under construction and undergoing ongoing maintenance

 ## Project Overview

 SpineKey is a deep learning-based spine vertebra detection and keypoint analysis system that uses Cascade R-CNN architecture for vertebra detection and provides a complete training, inference, and evaluation pipeline.